hav4ik/hav4ik.github.io/articles/_posts/2018-11-25-hello-world.md

 *  I got the inspiration (the code) for post design from [here][post-design].
 *  The sleek portfolio design and buttons I got from [here][portfolio].
 *  From [here][liam-fedus] I stole the timeline! (that guy from MILA is really cool).
 *  Lilian Weng's [Lil'Log][lillog] is a huge inspiration on my blog.
-I took some of the styling elements from there.
+I took some of the styling elements (i.e. CSS code) from there.

 I don't remember where I got the grid layout for [travelog][travelog] though.
 The awesome map I got from [mapael][mapael].
 Well, basically, I just **copy-pasted** my way to this blog.